ndarville/ndarville.github.io/_posts/2013-11-10-a-bar-chart.markdown

 </div>
 ```

-As a Dane writing in English, let me assure you that you can speak stupid in any language; this is what a similar piecemeal approach looks like with D3:
+As a Dane writing in English, let me assure you that you can speak stupid in any language; a similar piecemeal approach with D3 looks like *this*:

 ```js
 var div = d3.select(".chart-stupid-d3");